bibleexchange/courses/_homiletics-1/en/homiletics-1.md

 The early church disciples were told by Jesus to wait in the city of Jerusalem until they were empowered by the Holy Ghost (Acts 1:8; Luke 24:49).
 After Jesus shed His blood on the cross to purchase salvation for man, He ascended to heaven and left the task of spreading the Gospel in the hands of man.
 Jesus knew man could not preach the Gospel and reach the lost souls of men without the power of the Holy Ghost.
 He told his disciples the Holy Ghost would give them power to spread the Gospel to the entire world.
 The preacher needs to be empowered by the Holy Ghost to preach the Gospel.
 There is no life or power in the words of the preacher without the anointing of the Holy Ghost.

-### The preacher is a flicker of what he could be without the anointing of the Holy Ghost

-A preacher without the anointing is next to worthless.
-There are too many dead and dry preachers accomplishing little or nothing because they are not anointed by the Holy Ghost.
-Worse than “accomplishing little” are the many tares that have been sown in people’s lives by carnal preachers guided by their own interests.
-The preacher needs to be filled and led by the Holy Ghost.

-### There is no substitute for the power of God in the preacher’s life

-> II Corinthians 3:6—Who also hath made us able ministers of the new testament; not of the letter, but of the spirit: for the letter killeth, but the spirit giveth life.

-Study and preparation without the anointing of the Holy Ghost will not complete the ministry of the preacher in the pulpit.
-The word _letter_ in this Scripture refers to the letter of the law without the Spirit of God.
-The Word alone without the Holy Spirit will not produce life.
-The goal of this class is to show the importance of study and preparation combined with the anointing of the Holy Ghost.

 ### Man does not have the ability in himself to preach the Gospel

-> I Peter 4:11—If any man speak, let him speak as the oracles of God; if any man minister, let him do it as of the ability which God giveth: that God in all things may be glorified through Jesus Christ, to whom be praise and dominion for ever and ever.
-Amen.

-#### God intended for the Gospel to be preached with power

-> I John 2:20—But ye have an unction from the Holy One, and ye know all things.

-The word unction in this verse refers to the anointing of God.
-The word means that with which the anointing is performed.
-The rivers of life that flow from the preacher to reach out to the needs of men.
-The word unction literally means to smear in the original Greek language; it refers to the saturating presence of God that helps a man preach with power and authority.

-#### God gives the ability to preach to those he calls to be preachers of the Gospel
+God gives the ability to preach to those he calls to be preachers of the Gospel.
 Natural ability alone is not enough to reach the hearts of men.
 Speaking skills and flowering words will not produce life.
 The preacher must have the anointing of God to proclaim the Word of God.

-### Paul the Apostle was empowered by the Holy Ghost

-Paul preached with the power of God (I Cor.
-2:4–5).
-The Word tells us there was a demonstration of that power.
-A demonstration is something that is seen.
-The world needs to see a demonstration of the power of God.
-Paul did not rely on the wisdom of man to preach the Gospel.
-Paul was an educated man.
-He had been a Pharisee and was taught the Law of Moses by Gamaliel a doctor of the law (Acts 5:34; 22:3).
-Yet, even Paul with all of his training needed the power of the Holy Ghost to preach the Gospel.
+> I Peter 4:11—If any man speak, let him speak as the oracles of God; if any man minister, let him do it as of the ability which God giveth: that God in all things may be glorified through Jesus Christ, to whom be praise and dominion for ever and ever.
+Amen.

 ## What is meant by the term: the Anointing of the Holy Ghost?